luigivezzoso/luigivezzoso.github.io/_posts/2022-12-30-hello-world.md

 author: Luigi Vezzoso
 layout: post
 tags:
-  - Welcome
+    - hello world
 category: Essays
 ---

 Hi All,
-every developers during the initial stage of learning somenting use a standard greeting message to demonstate the first step taken into new adventure....
+every developers, during the initial stage of learning somenting new, use a standard greeting message to demonstate the first step taken into new adventure.... the famous "hello world" message.

 so let me try to do my first step porting my experiences in github pages!